September 22, 2020

 • start and enable:

-• systemctl enable localtunnel.service
+• sudo systemctl enable --now localtunnel.service

 Caddy